 Safety

 It’s worth it to look for something that has a decent safety record.
-Side by sides or dune buggy’s should have seat belts or harness’s.
+Side by sides or dune buggies should have seat belts or harnesses.
 Most ATVs designed for kids will have a speed limiter.
 This way you can adjust how fast or slow you want the machine to be able to go.

 My Recommendation

-We have always gone with Yamaha, Honda, Polaris, or any other well known ATV manufacturer.
+We have always gone with Yamaha, Honda, Polaris, or any other well-known ATV manufacturer.
 The quality for us is what makes it worth it.
 Get the right size quad for your child, and you have an awesome activity the whole family can do together.
-The electric ones were great when the kids are 2-4 years old.
+The electric ones were great when the kids were 2-4 years old.
 But after that, you want to get them out on the trails.